-As many of us continue to work or learn from home, our artists have created a series of downloadable coloring pages to bring some creativity to your day.
+Our artists have created a series of downloadable coloring pages to bring some creativity to your day.
 Join us as we ‘ARTatHome’ together by coloring-in specially created line drawings by artists Mark Bradford, Nicolas Party, Anj Smith, Rashid Johnson, Luchita Hurtado and Zhang Enli.
 ARTatHome can be enjoyed together with your children and is suitable for all ages.
-Download the pages below and color in works by our artists.

 Mark Bradford is best known for his large-scale, abstract paintings that explore social-political themes.
 His works are often created by layering materials and media from popular culture, such as merchant posters, newsprint, comic strips, magazines, billboards and endpapers.

 Nicolas Party is a figurative painter who creates familiar yet unsettling landscapes, portraits, and still lifes.
 His unique visual language has created a universe of fantastical characters and motifs.

 Matthew Day Jackson works in sculpture, painting, collage, photography, drawing, video, performance and installation.
 His art grapples with big ideas such as the evolution of human thought and how we understand our natural world.
 He often uses familiar imagery, such as mankind’s first steps on the moon.

 Anj Smith’s intricately rendered paintings explore issues of identity and fragility.
 Her remarkably detailed works often feature wildly feral landscapes, ambiguous figures, textiles, and rare and exotic flora and fauna.